-The Alpine Convention provides a general framework for sustainable development in the Alpine region by setting out the basic principles, determining general measures and establishing institutions.361 For soil conservation it defines the reduction of quantitative and qualitative soil damage as an objective and names the application of agricultural and forestry methods which do not harm the soil, a minimum interference with soil and land, the control of erosion and the restriction of soil sealing as means.362
+The Alpine Convention provides a general framework for sustainable development in the Alpine region by setting out the basic principles, determining general measures and establishing institutions.
+For soil conservation it defines the reduction of quantitative and qualitative soil damage as an objective and names the application of agricultural and forestry methods which do not harm the soil, a minimum interference with soil and land, the control of erosion and the restriction of soil sealing as means.
+Measurements agree the search of the sum of the sealing as means.